Per Oregon statues, volunteers are

 is the role of the deputies?
 Do all of the deputies or just one supervise

-There are seven Deputy State Long-Term Care Ombudsmen and six are assigned to geographic areas of the state; one who manages our daily calls.
-The deputies act as a coach and resource for the CO’s, as well as provide additional support in difficult cases.
+There are seven Deputy State Long-Term Care Ombudsmen and six are assigned to geographic areas of the state.
+The deputies act as a coach and resource for the CO’s, provide additional support in difficult cases, and review case reports submitted by volunteers.
 Monthly team meetings are provided by the deputy assigned to the region and offer the Ombudsman an opportunity to interact with other volunteers, receive continuing education and discuss cases.
 You can view the bios of our staff and a current district map on our website.

 Who directs the Office of the Long-Term